ScioShield/sibyl-haystack/README.md

 I would strongly advise to spin up a test cluster first!
 Wouldn't want to `rm -rf /` prod, unless you really want to wake up on a Monday morning!

-Sending large amounts of data to OpenAI can be quite costly especially for the GPT-4 model, hence the save to file feature.
 ## Usage
 1. Add your Elasticsearch credentials to a `.env` file in the script directory:
 Or rename the `.env.example` file to `.env` and change the required felids.
 Replace the item after "=" with the value, no quotes!
 The file must be `key=value` per line no comments!